Author |

 Jean,

+Yes I know eventuality someone who takes one of Aoun’s explanations as reasonable, can easily take all the rest for granted.
 I can’t really see why did you bring Hariri up, I am not a Future supporter and I will not defend him.
 All you said about Hariri Senior is right, but I can’t see how that can make Lahous any better.
+I am insulting the president and not the presidency.
+Lahous himself, is an insult to the presidency.

 The applause chorus you mentioned have all voted unlike Hariri or Jumblatt for the presidency of the Parliament.
 They are calling-out loud for the achievement of UNR1559 while Hariri and Jumblatt speak of defending the "resistance".
 The Kataeb and the LF have been opposing Jumblatt in his overdriven presidential attacks and have been calling for a major Christian consensus including your beloved monsieur le General.
 But eventually the problem resides in the fact that the most popular vocalist here can’t manage in choruses, he can only administrate his lunacy in solo.